These 5 Focus Mode Tips Could Revolutionize Your Life

 One of the most powerful capabilities of Focus is its customization potential.
 With Do Not Disturb, you had very little control over which apps and contacts could bypass the silence and be able to contact you.
 Only your Favorite contacts and repeated calls would break through.

-Thanks to this Focus Mode tip, they can be an effective “gatekeeper” to your apps and contact.
+Thanks to this Focus Mode tip, they can be an effective “gatekeeper” to your apps and contacts.
 With the different Focus Modes, you can easily customize which notifications, if any, you still receive.

 From Settings > Focus, simply choose the mode you want to customize.
 When you tap People or Apps, you can add or remove entries.
 This way, you could allow your coworkers’ notifications to break through one Focus Mode, and certain family and friends in another.
 For apps, you can even allow excluded apps to still deliver notifications marked as Time Sensitive.